Welcome to Ho Chi Minh City

 You can easily rent a motorbike at your hotel or shops (we recommend in Bui Vien Street area) for between VND 150.000 – 200.000 VND (7-10 USD)/day; however, you need an international driver’s license and you must wear a helmet when driving.

-Referring to the types of shopping in Ho Chi Minh City, the traditional market is the preferred type, you can buy everything there.
-In particular, every market in Saigon has its own unique character such as Ben Thanh Market has the identity of a genuine Saigon, Binh Tay Market has the identity of the Chinese community.
-There are also some markets that sell only one type of product such as Ho Thi Ky Flower Market, Nhat Tao market selling old electronic components.
+Referring to the types of shopping in Ho Chi Minh City, the traditional market is the preferred type; you can buy everything there.
+In particular, every market in Saigon has its own unique characteristics, such as Ben Thanh Market has the identity of a genuine Saigon, Binh Tay Market has the Chinese community’s identity.
+Some markets sell only one product, such as Ho Thi Ky Flower Market, Nhat Tao market selling old electronic components.

-Convenience store is one of the advantages of Ho Chi Minh City compared to other localities.
+Convenience stores are one of the advantages of Ho Chi Minh City compared to other localities.
 In this city, you will find convenience stores wherever you go.
 These include big brands such as Seven Eleven, Vinmart +, Circle K, and Family Mart.

 Ho Chi Minh City is Vietnam’s entertainment capital, there are many entertainment venues such as cinemas, theme parks, and theaters.

 Cinema: Cinestar, CGV, lotte, BHD Star are the top brands in Ho Chi Minh City